 We’re now firmly into February and we’re looking back at an amazing 2019 on our volunteer projects in Zimbabwe.

-We hope that these photos will inspire you to join our one of volunteer programmes, where you can participate in life-changing community projects, play a crucial role in supporting endangered and vulnerable wildlife, and become part of a very special and dedicated team of passionate conservationists from around the world.
+We hope that these photos will inspire you to join our one of our volunteer programmes in Zimbabwe, where you can participate in life-changing community projects, play a crucial role in supporting endangered and vulnerable wildlife, and become part of a very special and dedicated team of passionate conservationists from around the world.
 Our travel team visited seven projects in 2019, in Zimbabwe, South Africa, Mozambique and Namibia, making sure that the work volunteers get involved with continues to be meaningful, impactful and genuinely useful.

 We selected the following photographs, not always because they are necessarily the best, but because they mean something to us, and represent a special moment taken through the eyes of our volunteers and project staff.